viso27/viso27/README.md

 - 🎓 B.Tech AI & Data Science, PSG Institute of Technology and Applied Research
 - 🏆 Secretary, Quiz Club @ PSG iTech
-- 🌱 Currently sharpening CS fundamentals and DSA for placements
 - 🔓 Open source contributor
 - I like technology.
 It makes a dent in the universe.
 - Right now I just build stuff!